art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 A Library of Congress term.
 For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#library-terms).

-* `id` *number* - Unique identifier of this resource.
+* `id` *string* - Unique identifier of this resource.
 Taken from the source system.
 * `title` *string* - Name of this resource
 * `is_boosted` *boolean* - Whether this document should be boosted in search
+* `thumbnail` *array* - Thumbnail for showing this entity in search results.
+Currently, all thumbnails are IIIF images, but this may change in the future, so check `type` before proceeding.
 * `uri` *string* - Full Library of Congress URI for identification
 * `last_updated_source` *string* - Date and time the resource was updated in the source system
 * `last_updated` *string* - Date and time the resource was updated in the Data Aggregator

-> Generated by `php artisan docs:fields` on 2018-02-27 19:42:42
+> Generated by `php artisan docs:fields` on 2018-03-14 21:43:30